 Plotting with filledcurves can be further customized by giving a fillstyle (solid/transparent/pattern) or a fillcolor.
 If no fillstyle (fs) is given in the plot command then the current default fill style is used.
 See set style fill (p.
-204).
-If no fillcolor (fc) is given in the plot command, the usual linetype color sequence is followed.
+222).
+If no fillcolor (fc) is given in the plot command, the current line color is used.